 Select the content in the field indicating "Direct link for layouts" and select Copy by right clicking on the selected text.

 You are now ready to post the link into your thread.
-If you choose you can save this link to a notepad file for future reference or immediately use the link by clicking on the "Post an answer" button (Not the quick reply or regular "Answer" box at the bottom of the thread) at the lower right hand side of the last post in any open thread.
+If you choose you can save this link to a notepad file for future reference or immediately use the link by clicking anywhere in the text field of the post you wish to include the image in, and then clicking on the "Insert image" button on the formatting toolbar as seen here.

 As a shortened version of the above procedure, you can post any hosted image into the post by simply adding the following code where you want it in your reply (Even quick replies), remembering to replace the highlighted text shown below with the actual link to your image.